defcast/defcast.github.io/_posts/2018-01-01-ads-b-part-one.markdown

 `Frequency: 1090 MHz`

 ADS-B makes it possible to have `redundant telemetry` for antenna tracking.
 This means that if a data link is dropped due to range, blockage, or issues with the aircrafts antenna alignment then the ground antenna can continue tracking the aircraft since it's using an alternative source of telemetry from either a network stream, a software defined radio, or both (even more redundancy).
-If there is no network available then the 1090 MHz radio signal will provide the telemetry, otherwise the network stream is preferred because the range of coverage for the stream is basically limitless while the software defined radio is limited to the range based on the antenna and amplifier while also being succeptible to interference.
+If there is no network available then the 1090 MHz radio signal will provide the telemetry, otherwise the network stream is preferred because the range of coverage for the stream is basically limitless while the software defined radio is limited to the range based on the antenna and amplifier while also being susceptible to interference.

-The `velocity` and `rate of climb or descent` can be used to calulcate the rate that the tracking antenna should move up or down.
+The `velocity` and `rate of climb or descent` can be used to calculcate the rate that the tracking antenna should move up or down.
 If telemetry should fail this could be useful for continuing to track provided no sudden changes in the flight path occur.
 The same goes for `position, heading, and velocity`.
 Predicting where the aircraft will be in addition to calculating antenna orientation based on current navigation data can be useful in the event something goes wrong or as a way to supplement ADS-B should the frequency of received messages need to be metered (cost or bandwidth for instance).

 `Prediction` can be taken another step further by collecting telemetry from the entire flight as well as prior flights to identify patterns for use in antenna alignment.